asrayasmeen/ecommerce-clone/README.md

 # E-Commerce Platform (Customized by Asra Yasmeen)

-This is a MERN stack e-commerce website originally based on NovaKart, now fully customized and managed by **Honey** 💻🛒
+This is a MERN stack e-commerce website originally based on NovaKart, now fully customized and managed by **Asra yasmeen** 💻🛒

 ## 🚀 Features
 - User Authentication using JWT